santoshsmalagi/Developer-Essentials/Doxygen/Doxy-C-Template.md

  * it displays a suitable error message and terminates the program.
  *******************************************************************************/
  ```
- To document a global C function, typedef, enum or preprocessor definition you must first document the file that contains it (usually this will be a header file, because that file contains the information that is exported to other source files).
+To document a global C function, typedef, enum, or pre-processor definition you must first document the file that contains it (usually this will be a header file, because that file contains the information that is exported to other source files).

  > *All files must have file comments, and must include @file command, otherwise global entities - functions, typedefs, enums, macros and variables will not be documented, even though Doxygen compatible comments are used.*